🇯🇵 日本語 | 🇺🇸 English

 printf("tan(45 deg) = %f\n", tan(rad)); // -> 1.000000

 M_PI is a pi constant (3.14159...) defined in math.h.
-You could #define PI 3.14159 yourself, but M_PI is more precise.
+You could write #define PI 3.14159 yourself, but M_PI is more precise.

 Function Calculator — Try It

-Try the math functions in your browser.
+Try the math functions right in your browser.
 Pick a function and enter a value to see the result.

-The result appears here.
+The result will appear here.

 Write Your Own — Math Functions